Basset Hound: low ear, tender heart

 Obesity Prevention and Exercise

-Without regular exercise, this dog slowly drifts towards sedentary behavior and weight gain.
+Without regular exercise, this dog slowly drifts toward sedentary behavior and weight gain.
 A daily walk of 30 to 45 minutes, punctuated by sniffing breaks and intelligence games, is enough to maintain its figure.
 If it lives in a house, a well-fenced garden will offer a space for controlled roaming.
 In an apartment, multiply outings and playful sessions to avoid boredom and destructive behaviors.

 FAQ